Overview

 The procedure usually takes 20 to 30 minutes.
 When the doctor has finished the examination, the camera is gently removed.

 We take you to the recovery unit, where you stay until you wake up.
-You may have an urge to have a wee (urinate) when you wake up but you may find this difficult as your bladder will be emptied at the end of the procedure.
+You may have an urge to pee when you wake up but find this difficult because your bladder is emptied at the end of the procedure.

-Before you leave hospital your doctor prescribes painkillers if you need them.
+Before you leave hospital, your doctor will prescribe pain medicine if you need it.

 Leaving hospital

 You must have someone to escort you home and stay with you for 24 hours after the procedure.
-Having someone at home to care for you will give you time to recover from the anaesthetic and also help you in case you have any problems after the procedure.
+If someone is at home to care for you, this will give you time to recover from the anaesthetic.
+They can help you if you have any problems after the procedure.

-You might feel light-headed and tired so get plenty of rest for the remainder of the day and the following day.
-The anaesthetic will take 24 to 48 hours to fully wear off but you do not need to stay in bed for this time.
+You might feel light-headed and tired.
+It is important to get plenty of rest for the remainder of the day and the following day.
+The anaesthetic will take 24 to 48 hours to wear off fully, but you do not need to stay in bed for this time.
 Gently moving around will help.

-You may feel a stinging sensation or have difficulty having a wee for the first day or two.
-Drink extra fluid for the first 24 hours to help improve this.
-If the pain is severe and lasts for more than couple of days, please contact your GP.
+You may get a stinging feeling or have difficulty peeing for the first day or two.
+You need to drink extra fluids for the first 24 hours to help improve this.
+If the pain is severe and lasts for more than couple of days, please contact a GP.

-You may need to wear sanitary pads or panty liners for a couple of days to protect your clothing from the small amount of bleeding you may have.
+You may need to wear sanitary pads or panty liners for a couple of days.
+They will protect your clothes from the small amount of bleeding that you may have.

-To reduce the risk of infection, please do not have sexual intercourse until any swelling or bleeding has cleared.
+To reduce the risk of infection, it is best not to have sex until any swelling or bleeding has cleared.

 Medicines